DataForGood-Norway/roles/README.md

 ## Homepage/Social Media People

-To have a coherent and up to
-date online representation of
-what we do and what is going
+Ensure that we have a coherent and up to date online representation of what we do and what is going on.
-on

 ### Responsibilities

 - work on homepage
+- take care of social media accounts
 - incorporate content projects create (maybe this could also be delegated to the people who